QR4.4.8 Mass is Energy

-Mass was originally defined as weight, that was later refined to be gravitational mass.
-Newton’s law that mass needed a force to accelerate it also led to the definition of inertial mass.
+Mass was originally defined as weight, which later became gravitational mass, but Newton’s law that mass needed a force to move it led to the definition of inertial mass.
 They are different because a weightless object in space still needs a force to move it, so it has inertial mass but not gravitational mass.
 Momentum is mass times velocity, so a photon with no mass should have no momentum but solar sails move when the sun shines on them, and photons are bent by the sun’s gravity.
-This meant that a photon with no rest mass gains relativistic mass as it moves, so it has momentum (Note 1).
+It followed that a photon has relativistic mass as it moves, so it has momentum (Note 1).

-Light in contrast was originally seen as pure energy, which Planck’s equation related to its frequency.
+Light was originally seen as pure energy that related to its frequency by Planck’s equation.
 Einstein then did for matter what Planck had done for light, namely define its energy.
-In 1905, he deduced that the energy of matter is its mass times the speed of light squared, or as he put it: E=mc².
+In 1905, he deduced that the energy of matter is its mass times the speed of light squared, or E=mc².
 This let us build atom bombs but it has never been clear why the energy of matter relates to light at all.
-If matter is an inert substance, why is its energy based on the speed of light?
+If matter is its own inert substance, why does its energy depend on the speed of light?

 Next